johnthagen/sealed-typing-pep/README.rst

 =========

 Kotlin [4]_, Scala 2 [5]_, and Java 17 [6]_ all support a ``sealed`` keyword
-that is used to create algebraic data types.
+that is used to declare algebraic data types.
 By using the same terminology, the ``@sealed`` decorator will be familiar to developers familiar with those languages.